realkemon/home/pages/etl_supply.md

 Additional Features
 ============
-In an attempt to improve the map further two features have been added.
-One with a gameplay impact and the other one simply being a quality of life improvement for spectators and shout casters.
+In an attempt to improve the map further, two features have been added.
+One with a gameplay impact and the other one simply being a quality of life improvement for spectators and shout-casters.
 <a href="https://i.imgur.com/JCcZb18.jpg"><img src="https://i.imgur.com/JCcZb18.jpg"></a>
-The gameplay feature is the additional of an antenna which is linked to the Command Post.
+The gameplay feature is the additional of an antenna, which is linked to the Command Post.
 It provides a near-global visual indicator for the status of the Command Post.
 (Destroyed, Under Construction, Constructed).
 <a href="https://i.imgur.com/GTJ8hE2.jpg"><img src="https://i.imgur.com/GTJ8hE2.jpg"></a>
 The quality of life improvement are skylights in the two main bunkers, which are solid for players and entities (bullets, explosions, grenades, etc.), but non-solid for spectators and shout casters.
 They allow spectators to maintain a constant overview of action around the facilities, while also keeping an eye on the respective main objective to never miss crucial events.